 - Fewer boat trips during off-seasons

-Getting to Rawa is easy.
-The Island is very close to the mainland, especially when compared to other islands in Malaysia.
-It only takes 30 minutes to get from Mersing to the Island.
-It’s short distance ensures that you waste less time getting there and more time frolicking on the beach of your dreams.
+Getting to Pulau Rawa is easy.
+The island is very close to the mainland (It only takes 30 minutes to get from Mersing to the island), especially when compared to other islands in Malaysia.
+Its short distance ensures that you waste less time getting there and more time frolicking on the beach of your dreams.

-In terms of getting to Rawa, we give it a 5/5 rating.
+In terms of getting to the island and how accessible Pulau Rawa is, we give it a 5/5 rating.

 Rawa Island Activities Review